-Specifies whether special decimal translation behavior applies to the Web Client and Windows Client (True/False).
-If enabled, then pressing the decimal key on a numeric keypad is interpreted as a comma when the following are true: the current locale's number format is comma, and the number format for the cell is one of Number, General, Percent, Scientific, or Currency.
-Note that the number format only applies to the Web Client; in the Windows Client, the behavior applies regardless of the number format.
+Wah Client Description Specifies whether special decimal translation behavior applies to the V and Windows Client (True/False).
+If enabled, then pressing the decima numeric keypad is interpreted as a comma when the following are true current locale's number format is comma, and the number format for one of Number, General, Percent, Scientific, or Currency.
+Note that the format only applies to the Web Client; in the Windows Client, the beha applies regardless of the number format. nal key on a rue: the or the cell is he number